-Vincent van Gogh, letter to Émile Bernard, Arles, 25 September 1888
+Vincent van Gogh, letter to Émile Bernard, Arles, 25 September 1888, Letter 16, page 4

-I'm not in any hurry for anything, now.
-Projects so often fall through, and the best calculations you make; while by taking advantage of chance, and working from day to day
+the best calculations you make; while by taking advantage of chance, and working from day to day

 that, and in your own interest you would perhaps do well to wait until you have your uniform.

 © 2007 Van Gogh Museum, Amsterdam